Banff National Park: History

-Throughout its history, Banff National Park has been shaped by tension between conservationist and land exploitation interests.
-The park was established on November 25, 1885, as Banff Hot Springs Reserve, in response to conflicting claims over who discovered hot springs there and who had the right to develop the hot springs for commercial interests.
-The conservationists prevailed when Prime Minister John A. Macdonald set aside the hot springs as a small protected reserve, which was later expanded to include Lake Louise and other areas extending north to the Columbia Icefield.

-Indigenous peoples

 Archaeological evidence found at Vermilion Lakes indicates the first human activity in Banff to 10,300 BP.
 Prior to European contact, the area that is now Banff National Park was home to many Indigenous Peoples, including the Stoney Nakoda, Ktunaxa, Tsuut'ina, Kainaiwa, Piikani, Siksika, and Plains Cree.
-Indigenous Peoples utilized the area to hunt, fish, trade, travel, survey and practice culture.
-Many areas within Banff National Park are still known by their Stoney Nakoda names such as Lake Minnewanka and the Waputik Range.
-Cave and Basin served as an important cultural and spiritual site for the Stoney Nakoda.
+Indigenous peoples utilized the area to hunt, fish, trade, travel, survey and practice culture.
+Many places within Banff National Park are still known by their Stoney Nakoda names including Lake Minnewanka and the Waputik Range.

+In the nineteenth century, the Banff–Bow Valley was of particular significance to the Nakoda people, who moved seasonally through the region to hunt and for other subsistence uses of the land.
+The area was also important to the Nakoda for spiritual and cultural reasons, including the thermal hot springs at Cave and Basin.

+As the fur trade expanded westward, David Thompson of the North West Company crossed Howse Pass in 1807.
+In 1841, the Hudson's Bay Company governor George Simpson traveled up the Bow Valley and crossed the Simpson Pass.
+Between 1857 and 1860, the Palliser expedition conducted scientific surveys in the region.
+In 1858, geologist James Hector explored the Bow Valley, and crossed both the Vermilion Pass and Kicking Horse Pass.

+Rocky Mountains Park established

-With the admission of British Columbia to Canada on July 20, 1871, Canada agreed to build a transcontinental railroad.
+As a condition for British Columbia joining the Canadian Confederation in 1871, Canada agreed to build a transcontinental railroad to connect the province to eastern Canada.
 Construction of the railroad began in 1875, with Kicking Horse Pass chosen, over the more northerly Yellowhead Pass, as the route through the Canadian Rockies.
 Ten years later, on November 7, 1885, the last spike was driven in Craigellachie, British Columbia.

-Rocky Mountains Park established

-With conflicting claims over the discovery of hot springs in Banff, Prime Minister John A. Macdonald decided to set aside a small reserve of 26 km2 around the hot springs at Cave and Basin as a public park known as the Banff Hot Springs Reserve in 1885.
+In 1883, during construction of the railroad, workers encountered the hot springs and this led to government interest and conflicting claims over the hot springs.
+In 1885, Prime Minister John A. Macdonald decided to set aside a small reserve of 26 km2 around the hot springs at Cave and Basin as a public park known as the Banff Hot Springs Reserve.
 Under the Rocky Mountains Park Act, enacted on June 23, 1887, the park was expanded to 674 km2 and named Rocky Mountains Park.
 This was Canada's first national park, and the third established in North America, after Yellowstone and Mackinac National Parks.
 The Canadian Pacific Railway built the Banff Springs Hotel and Lake Louise Chalet to attract tourists and increase the number of rail passengers.